akohlbecker/kafka-connect-jdbc/README.md

 # FilemakerDialect

+By now this project implements support for Filemaker 18.
+Please create branches to supprt other versions.

 ## Running the FilemakerDialect integration tests

 There is no way to use FileMaker Server for testing without purchasing a license or applying for a